Skip to contents

 Not used for passing values; forces subsequent arguments to be referable only by name.

 Logical.
-Indicates if duplication should be considered from the last.
+Indicates if missing values (including NaN) should be removed.
 Passed to unique().

 decreasing